 - at least 75% of the corporation's assets must be real estate

 - at least 90% of its income, not including capital appreciation, must be distributed annually to shareholders

 - at least 95% of its income must be passive, thus subjecting income from REITs to the passive activity rules

 However, there is one wrinkle in the capital gain distribution from a REIT.
-Since most of the capital gains comes from the sale of real estate, and because REITs, like other taxpayers, depreciate the property while they hold it, the portion that has been depreciated is subject to recapture — formally referred to as unrecaptured §1250 gain — at the lower of 25% or the taxpayer's marginal tax rate.
+Since most of the capital gains comes from the sale of real estate, and because REITs, like other taxpayers, depreciate the property while they hold it, the portion depreciated is subject to recapture — formally called unrecaptured §1250 gain — at the lower of 25% or the taxpayer's marginal tax rate.

 There is a special loss rule that applies to REIT dividends.
 Any losses incurred in the sale of REIT units that were held 6 months or less are treated as long-term capital losses to the extent of any capital gain distributions received before the sale plus any capital gains earned by the REIT, but not distributed to the taxpayer.